Page Contents

 The key thing to work out is how many grams of carbohydrates an hour you need to aim for; using the benchmark of 60g per hour is a great starting point.

-Also be sure to carefully consider your choices of nutrition products, saving the faster releasing options such as the Veloforte chews and gels for the latter half of the ride.
+Also be sure to carefully consider your choices of nutrition products, saving the faster releasing options such as chews and gels for the latter half of the ride.

 Just remember, little and often is key for both eating and drinking especially when cycling long distances.

-A big thank you to Tom and Veloforte for sharing their thoughts on the best food and drinks for an endurance ride and planning your endurance cycling nutritional strategy.
+A big thank you to Tom for sharing his thoughts on the best food and drinks for an endurance ride and planning your endurance cycling nutritional strategy.

 Are you an endurance athlete with thoughts you want to share on eating and drinking when cycling long distances?
 Share them in the comments below!